The story goes something like this.

 - Pet cats can act wild

-Don’t assume your cat “wanted” to run away and will find his way home on his own.
-Don’t take it personally if he doesn’t come to your call!
 A frightened cat quickly moves into survival mode and may act like its wild ancestors did.
 A recent study by the ASPCA put both pet cats and feral (unsocialized) cats in an unfamiliar shelter-like setting.
 Both groups acted so frightened that researchers couldn’t tell the difference within the first 3 days.
 Since that is all the time most cats have at limited-admission shelters before being either rehomed or euthanized, you must act quickly to find your pet.

-- Tell your neighbors
+- Ask your neighbors if you can search

 - File a Lost Pet Report